4d/docs/docs/Concepts/dt_variant.md

 End case[#/code4D]
 ```

-> For performance reasons, when variant variables are not necessary (i.e. when the data type is known), it is recommended to use regular typed variables instead of variant variables.
+> When variant variables are not necessary (i.e. when the data type is known), it is recommended to use regular typed variables.
+Regular typed variables provide better performance, make code more clear and are helpful for the compiler to prevent bugs related to passing unexpected data types.